erichVK5/outlineFont2centrelineFont/README.md

 TODO:

+centreline code:

-sort out the occasional error with bezier segment stitching, which manifests as a join between bezier segments jumping to the origin (0,0).
+- sort out the occasional error with bezier segment stitching, which manifests as a join between bezier segments jumping to the origin (0,0).

-automatic censoring of overlaid paths from each side of the limb
+- automatic censoring of overlaid paths from each side of the limb

-distinguishing between, and processing accordingly, glyphs with and without internal contours
+- distinguishing between, and processing accordingly, glyphs with and without internal contours

+polygonal glyph export to pcb-rnd code:

+- coping with converted truetype fonts which have paths extending into negative X or negative Y coordinates.
+This is not common but will break the bezier conversion and produce garbage outlines; some code is needed to shift the paths into the positive 1st quadrant.

+- automatic replacement of glyph names, i.e. "semicolon" wth ';' in the exported lihata font file

+- automatic merging of inner and outer paths which are currently exported as separate polygons.